Jerrold Zar

-Jerrold Howard Zar (born 1941) is an American biologist and Professor Emeritus at Northern Illinois University, having been elected as Fellow to the American Association for the Advancement of Science.
+Jerrold Howard Zar (June 28, 1941 – April 2, 2026) was an American biologist and academic who was Professor Emeritus at Northern Illinois University, having been elected as Fellow to the American Association for the Advancement of Science.

-Education and career
+Life and career

 Zar received the BS degree in 1962 from Northern Illinois University.
 He received a MS (1964) and PhD (1967) both from the University of Illinois Urbana-Champaign.

-Zar wrote a widely cited textbook in biostatistics.
+He wrote a widely cited textbook in biostatistics.

+Zar died in DeKalb, Illinois, on April 2, 2026, at the age of 84.